What to Bring on a Kayak Trip

 Getting Started Kayaking

 So what is the essential kayaking gear you need to get started?
-Consider this your beginner kayak equipment list: the basics to always have on hand as you journey off into the water.
+Most of these are things every kayaker needs, especially as you’re getting into the activity.
+Consider this your beginner kayaking equipment list — the basics to always have on hand as you journey off into the water.

 Let’s start with the obvious, first — you’ll need a kayak.
 But what type of kayak is the right one for you?
 A simple, short recreational kayak will work for most beginners.
 Try to look for a kayak with a large cockpit, as this will make climbing in and out easier.
 These kayaks also tend to have back support and may include a foot pedal that can assist you in steering when you’re navigating choppy conditions.